Scott McLellan, founder of No Graft No Glory

 business idea.

-It started as a pattern in my life.
+It started as a pattern I kept living.

 Right graft.
 Right order.